EXPEDITION JOURNAL HERE

 Recognised for its ecological significance, Gorringe has been designated as an Ecologically or Biologically Significant Marine Area (EBSA) and is the first ecosystem being part of the Natura 2000 Network.

-Oceano Azul Foundation, Oceanário de Lisboa, the Portuguese Government, and ICNF – Instituto da Conservação da Natureza e das Florestas, are working together to consolidate existing scientific knowledge about the Gorringe seamount to support its protection.
+Oceano Azul Foundation, Oceanário de Lisboa, ICNF – Instituto da Conservação da Natureza e das Florestas, and the Portuguese Navy are working together to consolidate existing scientific knowledge about the Gorringe seamount to support its protection.

 Oceano Azul mission?
 To perform a scientific assessment and provide crucial recommendations for establishing a Marine Protected Area (MPA) here, supporting the global 30×30 target – aiming to protect 30% of the world’s ocean by 2030.